 Data transfer

 To transfer the drawing path from one user to another, the DataChannel component of WebRTC was used.
-As described in chapter 3.2.3 above, it supports the sending of arbitrary data directly from peer to peer, which exactly fulfills the requirements for the implementation of this feature.
+As described in chapter 3.2.3, it supports the sending of arbitrary data directly from peer to peer, which exactly fulfills the requirements for the implementation of this feature.

 To send the drawing path to the remote peer, in addition to the track path method being called by the canvas event listeners, a message containing the path info is sent to the connected user.
 On the side of this other user, the same drawPath method is executed with the received information.